 Create a green space.

-Plants some flowers, vegetables, or even a tree as a family.
-The greenery from plants purifies the air, supports animal habitats, and teaches kids that plants need to be nurtured.
-Plus getting dirty in the garden is always fun!
-More tips on East Bay gardening with kids here >>
+Plant some flowers, vegetables, or even a tree as a family.
+The greenery from plants purifies the air, supports animal habitats, and teaches kids that plants must be nurtured.
+Plus, getting dirty in the garden is always fun!
+More tips on East Bay gardening with kids are here >>

-Adopt a new environmentally friendly behavior at home.
+Adopt new environmentally friendly behavior at home.

 Make a compost pile, ride a bike or take public transportation, turn off lights in unused rooms, visit a zero-waste store, or conserve water while washing hands or brushing teeth.